 Do Leather Repair Kits Really Work?

 In a word: YES!
 So long as you choose the right kit.
 “Do-It-Yourself” Leather Repair Kits have been around for quite some time, and today, there are a ton of them being offered.
-But, how do you know which ones work and which are a waste of time and money?
+Do a search on the web and you will find a plethora of web sites claiming to present the “10 best Leather Repair Kits on the market”.
+The sad truth is; most of these sites are complete bogus!
+They sometimes will display one or two kits that “fit the bill”, but in all honesty, none of the, kits displayed are of top notch quality and most are a complete joke!
+So, how do you know which ones work and which are a waste of time and money?
 Many people have tried different brands of kits

 available either online or from a local auto parts or department store.
 The vast majority of results have usually been much less than acceptable, if not, total failure.
 The varying processes represented by these different brands simply confirms the immense lack of knowledge and intent of the manufacturers of these kits.

 As a result, the reputation which has been established for the industry has been rather negative.
 Consumers have become disappointed with the results and have come to believe that the process cannot be completed effectively.

 News Media, Consumers Groups and private individuals have all conducted their own “tests” and confirmed the inadequacy of these kits.
 Many so called “expert” web sites rarely perform actual tests.
 Their sole purpose for posting these “reviews” are strictly revenue generators many paid for by the manufacturers.
 The unfortunate fact is…All repair kits are then “stereotyped” into this same category.
 When a search for “leather repair kits” is performed, a large number of results are returned and the vast majority of these results are simply the “same old junk” that doesn’t work.